-You must follow these steps if your business collects and transports hazardous waste in England, eg you’re a waste carrier or you move your own waste.
+You must follow these steps if your business collects and transports hazardous waste in England (for example you’re a waste carrier, or you move your own waste).

 Check parts A and B of the consignment note and the waste before you accept it – make sure the waste is classified correctly.